UN group demands reversal of Swiss minaret ban

-Switzerland should take steps to ensure that popular initiatives do not contravene international law, the UN Human Rights Committee said today.
+Switzerland should take steps to ensure that people's initiatives do not contravene international law, the United Nations Human Rights Committee says.
 It notably called for the repeal of a Swiss vote banning the construction of minarets.

 The recommendations, released Thursday, came after the fourth periodic review of Switzerland by the members of the UN Human Rights Committeeexternal link earlier in July.

-Though broadly positive, the 18-member panel found that several popular initiatives in recent years conflicted with Swiss obligations as a signatory of the International Covenant on Civil and Political Rights.
+Though broadly positive, the 18-member panel found that several people's initiatives in recent years conflicted with Swiss obligations as a signatory of the International Covenant on Civil and Political Rights.

-As well as voicing concern about the proposed “auto-determination initiative” – which would place Swiss law above international law – the final report notably criticized the prohibition of minaret construction in Switzerland, voted in 2009.
+As well as voicing concern about the proposed “auto-determination initiative” – which would place Swiss law above international law – the final report notably criticised the prohibition of minaret construction in Switzerland, voted in 2009.

-“The banning of minarets should be repealed”, said the committee vice-president Yuval Shany today, speaking to journalists in Geneva.
+“The banning of minarets should be repealed”, said the committee vice-president Yuval Shany, speaking to journalists in Geneva.

-However, beyond revoking the relevant article of the Swiss constitution, Shany did not give any indication of what concrete measures the country could take to ensure better future harmonization between domestic popular initiatives and international obligations.
+However, beyond revoking the relevant article of the Swiss constitution, Shany did not give any indication of what concrete measures the country could take to ensure better future harmonisation between domestic people's initiatives and international obligations.

 Treatment of minorities